umitresearchlab/fmi-tcp/README.md

 ### Build
 The build was done successfully on Ubuntu Linux 12.10.

 Begin with installing [FMILibrary](http://www.jmodelica.org/FMILibrary).
-Make sure the libraries and include files ends up in /usr/lib and /usr/include (or whatever suits you best).
+Make sure the libraries and include files ends up in /usr/lib and /usr/include.
-Use the INCLUDE_PATHS variable with cmake to specify the FMILibrary include files location.
-Use the LINK_DIRECTORIES variable with cmake to specify the FMILibrary binary location.

 Build and install the master using the following commands.
 You'll need [CMake](http://www.cmake.org/).
 ```